paradite/send-prompt/README.md

 **Streaming Limitations:**

-- Only supported for OpenAI, OpenRouter, DeepSeek, and Fireworks providers
+- Only supported for OpenAI, Anthropic, OpenRouter, DeepSeek, and Fireworks providers
 - Cannot be used with function calling (`tools` parameter)
 - Requires `onStreamingContent` callback to handle streaming chunks